 Rate of Interest = 72 / Number of years

 Example: For a 10-year investment, it requires a 72/10 or 7.2% rate of interest p.a. to double itself.

 Definition of Present (or Discounted) Value

-It can be defined as today’s value of a single payment or series of payment to be received at a later date, given at a specified discount rate.
-The process of determining the present value of a future payment or a series of payments or receipt is known as discounting.
+It can be defined as today’s value of a single payment or series of payments to be received at a later date, given at a specified discount rate.
+The process of determining the present value of a future payment or a series of payments or receipts is known as discounting.

 Present Value Example with Discounting of Money